What to do with this activity?

 Measure out the ingredients, both liquid and solid as required, and read the scales accurately with your child.
 Be there to help with reading, measuring, weighing and mixing.

-Here's a healthy and delicious recipe from Safe Food Ireland for chunky oatmeal cookies.
+Here's a recipe from Irish firm Odlums for delicious oat cookies.
 Notice how the amounts have been given in both grams (written as "g"), or ounces (written as "ozs.").
 You can choose whichever system of measuring suits your kitchen scales.
 If you don't have kitchen scales, then two tablespoons is approximately 1 ounce.

 It’s important to encourage whatever reading your child is doing at this age.
 Children have their own interests and hobbies so they will be more inclined to read information about these subjects.
 Having comics, papers or magazines around the house will make it easier for your child to get into reading.
 Your child might find it appealing to read online and you might like that the book can be read by an automated voice.
 E books can be looked at when you are on the move, making sure that your child is careful with your computer or phone.